 Lotteries and divorces.
 SECTION 24.
 [As amended April 1965] The legislature shall never authorize any lottery, or grant any divorce.
 Except as the legislature may provide otherwise, to listen to or watch a television or radio program, to fill out a coupon or entry blank, whether or not proof of purchase is required, or to visit a mercantile establishment or other place without being required to make a purchase or pay an admittance fee does not constitute consideration as an element of a lottery.
 [1963 SJR-42; 1965 SJR-13]

-The legislature shall never authorize any lottery, or grant any divorce.
+Lotteries and divorces.
+SECTION 24.
+[Original form] The legislature shall never authorize any lottery, or grant any divorce.